-As we mentioned before that the main objectives of the Grammar Translation Method are to enrich the Latin and Greek literature in order to get the benefit of the mental discipline and intellectual abilities which is the result from the foreign language study.
-The main objectives of the Grammar Translation Method are given below:
+As we mentioned before, the main objectives of the Grammar Translation Method are to enrich the Latin and Greek literature to benefit from the mental discipline and intellectual abilities that result from the foreign language study.

 - Students are able to read the literature which is written in the targeted language.

 - They are able to translate from and into the targeted language.

 - They are able to enhance their skills in reading and writing.

 Techniques of GTM